Are artificial sweeteners bad for your health? The sweet truth behind artificial sweeteners

 Phenylketonuria is a disorder where a person does not properly metabolize the amino acid phenylalanine.
 Aspartame, for example, is converted into phenylalanine in the body, which can build up in the blood, and cause brain damage.
 Those who have the disorder should avoid it completely.

-If you are someone who, when you consume something sweet, go into fuck-it mode and eat the entire fridge, then you may do best to avoid artificial sweeteners, along with whatever other sweets trigger that response for you.
+If you are someone who consumes something sweet and then ends up eating the entire fridge, then you may do best to avoid artificial sweeteners, along with whatever other sweets trigger that response for you.
 Artificial sweeteners are usually an X amount sweeter than sugar, but if you do okay with sweets in moderation then go for it.

 Discussion